colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-08-18-016259-from-songwriters-to-superstars-how-dan-and-shay-found-success-in-country-music.md

 ---
 layout: post
-title: ""From Songwriters to Superstars: How Dan and Shay Found Success in Country Music""
+title: "From Songwriters to Superstars: How Dan and Shay Found Success in Country Music"
 description: " "
 date: 2023-09-20
 tags: [countrymusic, DanandShay]